Skip to main content

 Craps Come Bet

-Come bets function as an extension of wagers made on the Pass Line and their outcomes are often resolved after several tosses of the dice.
-It is possible to make such bets on the come-out rolls or after the shooter has already established a “come” point.
-The puck at the side of the table would then read “On” to indicate players can place their Come bets.
+Come bets function as an extension of Pass Line wagers and their outcomes are often resolved after several tosses of the dice.
+You can place such bets on the come-out roll or after the shooter has already established a point.
+The puck at the side of the table will then read “On” to indicate that Come bets are allowed.

-The chips for such wagers are positioned within the two boxes on the layout that read “Come”.
-If the shooter rolls a natural of 7 or 11, the player automatically wins with their Come bet, but loses if the dice roll results in a craps number (2, 3 or 12).
-Provided that a point is established on the come-out roll, the shooter needs to hit the point number again before they seven out in order for Come bets to result in a win.
-Winning Come bets are paid out at a rate of 1 to 1 and have a house edge of 1.41%.
+The chips for these wagers are positioned within the two boxes on the layout marked “Come”.
+If the shooter rolls a natural 7 or 11, the player automatically wins their Come bet but loses if the roll results in a craps number (2, 3, or 12).
+When a point is established, the shooter must hit that point again before sevening out for Come bets to win.
+Winning Come bets pay 1 to 1 and have a house edge of 1.41%.

 The Don’t Come Bet